georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-median-absolute-deviation-aggregation.md

 }
 ```

+%  TEST[setup:reviews]

 The default `compression` value for this aggregation is `1000`.
 At this compression level this aggregation is usually within 5% of the exact result, but observed performance will depend on the sample data.

 ## Script [_script_7]

 In the example above, product reviews are on a scale of one to five.
-If you want to modify them to a scale of one to ten, use a [runtime field](docs-content://manage-data/data-store/mapping/runtime-fields.md).
+If you want to modify them to a scale of one to ten, use a [runtime field](runtime.md).

 ```console
 GET reviews/_search?filter_path=aggregations